adafruit/xcarve-server/README.md

 # Raspberry Pi XCarve Server
 A Node.js Raspberry Pi server for controlling an attached XCarve from a remote machine.

+## Connecting to a Headless Raspberry Pi

+If you would like to connect to a headless Raspberry Pi for setting up WiFi access, you can use the [Adafruit Raspberry Pi Finder](https://learn.adafruit.com/the-adafruit-raspberry-pi-finder) app to find and connect to your Raspberry Pi.

 ## Installation

 Make sure you have the latest stable version of Node.js installed on your Raspberry Pi.
 You can download